History of Nintendo: Virtual Boy

-In July 1995, Nintendo launched the Virtual Boy console in Japan.
+In 1995, Nintendo launched the Virtual Boy console in Japan.
 Designed by Gunpei Yokoi, it was a virtual reality "tabletop console", which displays its games on a monitor located inside a headset which sits at tabletop level, and connects to a traditional controller.
 The monitor displays games entirely through stereoscopic 3D visuals, the 3D effect achieved via two "flat, oscillating mirrors [that] beam a different image to each eye".
 The monitor can only display pixels colored either black or four shades of red.

-John Friscia later wrote for The Escapist that while the Virtual Boy had "so many things that were remarkable and genuinely laudable", it was ultimately "the worst hardware disaster that Nintendo has ever had"; it remains the company's largest commercial failure.
+The Virtual Boy remains the company's largest commercial failure.
 The combination of the 3D and red monochrome visuals frequently caused eye fatigue and headaches for users.
 Each Virtual Boy game includes the option to automatically pause the gameplay every 15 to 30 minutes, and were each packaged with multiple warnings noting that long periods of play could cause headaches, and in rare cases, seizures.
 The console's various games were seen as disappointing, and only 22 titles were ever released for it.
-Nintendo discontinued the system in Japan in December 1995, and afterwards, continued selling it in North America for only a few more months.
+Nintendo discontinued the system in Japan later that year, and afterwards, continued selling it in North America for only a few more months.

 1996–2001: Nintendo 64 and Game Boy Color

 Pokémon franchise

 Game Freak started in Japan in 1982 as a gaming magazine.
-In 1989, its co-founder, Satoshi Tajiri, turned the publication into a game development studio and made multiple games for Nintendo and Sega consoles, including Yoshi (1991), Mario & Wario (1993), and Pulseman (1994).
+In 1989, its co-founder, Satoshi Tajiri, turned the publication into a game development studio and made multiple games for Nintendo and Sega consoles, including Yoshi, Mario & Wario, and Pulseman.
 Around 1990, Tajiri came up with the idea for Pocket Monsters, a game about collecting animals and having them fight other animals.
 It was inspired by his childhood memories of exploring forests and catching bugs and tadpoles inside of them.
 Tajiri pitched the game to Nintendo, who hesitantly greenlit the game.
 Led by Tajiri, Game Freak spent six years developing Pocket Monsters for the Game Boy, with Tajiri being aided by Miyamoto.
-In February 1996, Pocket Monsters was released for the Game Boy in Japan; two different variants of the game, Pocket Monsters Red and Pocket Monsters Green (dually known as Pokémon Red and Green), were sold in stores containing slight differences but featuring the same core gameplay.
-In the west, Pocket Monsters was released under the name Pokémon, the two versions renamed Pokémon Red Version and Pokémon Blue Version (Pokémon Red and Blue), respectively.'
+In 1996, it released in Japan; two different variants of the game, Pocket Monsters Red and Pocket Monsters Green, were sold in stores containing slight differences but featuring the same core gameplay.
+In the West, Pocket Monsters was released under the name Pokémon, the two versions renamed Pokémon Red Version and Pokémon Blue Version, respectively.'